cscorley/dissertation/chapters/2_related/1_tr.md

 model, where documents are assumed to have been generated according to a document-topic distribution and topic-word distribution.
-Of course, the goal of LDA is not to generate new documents from these distributions, although you certainly could, but instead infer the distributions of observed documents.
+Of course, the goal of LDA is not to generate new documents from these distributions, although you certainly could, but instead infer the distributions of observed and unobserved documents.
 That is, LDA models each document as a probability distribution indicating the likelihood that it expresses each topic and models each topic that it infers as a probability distribution indicating the likelihood of a word from the corpus being assigned to the topic.

 LDA assumes the following generative process: